-Table 46 - SCSI device conditions that abort commands in a SCSI initiator device
+able 48 - SCSI device conditions that abort commands in a SCSI initiator de evice ,

-See table 47 for a list of the SCSI device conditions that cause commands to be aborted in a SCSI target device.
+See table 49 for a list of the SCSI device conditions that cause commands to be aborted in a SCSI target device.

-SCSI device condition Scope Unit attention condition (see 5.14) additional sense code, if any TASK ABORTED status Reference Power on All commands in all logical units in the SCSI target device. see table 54 no 6.3.1 Hard reset All commands in all logical units to which the SCSI target port has access in the SCSI target device. yes or no ^b 6.3.2 Logical unit reset a All commands in the logical unit. yes or no ^c 6.3.3 and 7.7 I_T nexus loss ^a In each logical unit to which the SCSI target port has access, all commands associated with the lost I_T nexus. no 6.3.4 and 7.6 Power loss expected Il commands in all logical nits in the SCSI target evice. no 6.3.5 SCSI transport protocol specific conditions As defined by the applicable SCSI transport protocol standard.
-Key: yes = Each command that is aborted on an I_T nexus other than the one that caused the SCSI device condition is completed with TASK ABORTED status, if the TAS bit is set to one in the Control mode page (see SPC-4). no = No status is returned for aborted commands. ^a This SCSI device condition is able to be invoked by a task management function listed in table 48. ^b If the hard reset is caused by a particular I_T nexus (e.g., by a SCSI transport protocol-specific task management function), then "yes" applies, otherwise, "no" applies. ^c If the logical unit reset is caused by a particular I_T nexus (e.g., by a LOGICAL UNIT RESET task management function), then "yes" applies, otherwise (e.g., if triggered by a hard reset), "no" applies.
+SCSI device condition Scope Unit attention condition (see 5.14) additional sense code, if any TASK ABORTED status Reference Power on All commands in all logical units in the SCSI target device. no 6.3.1 Hard reset All commands in all logical units to which the SCSI target port has access in the SCSI target device. see table 56 yes or no b 6.3.2 Logical unit reset a All commands in the logical unit.
+See lable 50 yes or no c 6.3.3 and 7.7 I_T nexus loss a In each logical unit to which the SCSI target port has access, all commands associated with the lost I_T nexus. no 6.3.4 and 7.6 Power loss expected All commands in all logical units in the SCSI target device.
+SCSI transport protocol specific conditions Key: yes = Each command that is aborted on an I_T nexus other than the one that caused the SCSI device condition is completed with TASK ABORTED status, if the TAS bit is set to one in the Control mode page (see SPC-4). no = No status is returned for aborted commands. a This SCSI device condition is able to be invoked by a task management function listed in table 50. b If the hard reset is caused by a particular I_T nexus (e.g., by a SCSI transport protocol-specific task management function), then "yes" applies, otherwise, "no" applies. c If the logical unit reset is caused by a particular I_T nexus (e.g., by a LOGICAL UNIT RESET task management function), then "yes" applies, otherwise (e.g., if triggered by a hard reset), "no" applies.

-Table 47 - SCSI device conditions that abort commands in a SCSI target device
+Table 49 - SCSI device conditions that abort commands in a SCSI target device -- ----------------------

-See table 48 for a list of the task management functions that cause commands to be aborted.
+See table 50 for a list of the task management functions that cause commands to be aborted.